autarky/framework/README.md

 Features include:

-- Automatic dependency injection via typehinting in constructor parameters, utilizing Wart, an extension of Pimple
+- Automatic dependency injection via typehinting in constructor parameters
 - Utilizes Symfony's HttpFoundation for easy handling of responses and requests as well as the session
 - Comes with an implementation of nikic's FastRoute, a very performant router
 - Comes with Twig, the most robust, extensible templating engine available in PHP